 However, these companies and industries traditionally provide jobs for software engineers in Germany:

 - engineering offices

-Due to the digitalization, IT experts can work in many different areas, today different businesses have IT departments or IT research and development facilities.
+Due to digitalization, IT experts can work in many different areas.
+Today, most businesses have IT departments or IT research and development facilities.

 Germany especially pays attention to the hard skills of the person over the soft skills.
-Traditionally skills that show your expertise are always had been more important, for instance, your communication ability.
+Traditionally skills that show your expertise have always been more important, for instance, your communication ability.